cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

 Features
 ........

-- Distributed as debian and rpm packages;
+- Distributed as debian and rpm packages
-- Loads properties from configuration file;
+- Loads properties from configuration file
-- Supports multiple observers/topics;
+- Supports multiple observers/topics
-- Able to survive restart and resume, sending from the first unsent record of each of the existing files; and
+- Able to survive restart and resume, sending from the first unsent record of each of the existing files and
 - Cleanup of files that are completely sent.

 Installing File DropZone